Seahawks’ Tyler Lockett may miss just one game after ‘perfect’ hand surgery

 Eskridge’s continued absence opens the door for Treadwell.

 Treadwell was a standout at Ole Miss.
-On Tuesday he recalled helping to recruit a local high school receiver to the school — Metcalf.
+On Tuesday he recalled helping recruit a local high school receiver to the school — Metcalf.
 Metcalf grew up in Oxford, Mississippi, where his father also played collegiately.

 Treadwell recalled going to an Oxford High game Metcalf’s junior season and seeing him catch a screen pass “and jump over a guy and score.
 I was like, ‘Yeah, he’s going to be special.’ “